Chemical Reactions in Analytical Chemistry: A Comprehensive Guide

 Electrochemical Methods

-Electrochemical methods involve the measurement of electrical properties, such as current or potential, to analyze substances.
-Techniques include potentiometry and voltammetry.
+Electrochemical methods measure electrical properties like current or potential to analyze substances.
+Examples include potentiometry (measuring potential) and voltammetry (measuring current).

 Types of Experiments